2014-2015 Zoo Class

 Below is the list of classes, dates & time the Zoological Society is offering.
 Master's Touch is a Christian homeschool group and we must hold ourselves as such.
 Please read over our Field Trip Guidelines.

-K4-1st grade- All classes for this age program includes make and take crafts.
+K3-1st grade- All classes for this age program includes make and take crafts.
 Classes run 60 min unless otherwise noted.
+THIS PROGRAM IS FULL.
+ANY REGISTRATIONS RECEIVED WILL BE PLACED ON A WAITING LIST.

 Zoo Keepers -Thursday, 9/25/2014 at 11:15am - Have you ever wondered what zookeepers do at the zoo?
 Discover the many jobs of a zookeeper; cleaning stalls, preparing food, and keeping our animals happy and healthy.
 Put your new, zookeeper knowledge to practice as you observe a live classroom animal to determine if it is healthy.
 (LS, ESS)